 2. Various names are used to refer to these peoples.
 In Senegal and adjacent areas: Peul and Fula; in middle West Africa, including Nigeria: Fulbe, Fula and Fulani.
 All of them speak a common language: Fulfulde.

 3. See Trevor Marchand, The Masons of Djenne, Bloomington: Indiana University Press, 2009.

-4. The Western idea of, and imagination for, the city is theorised in the notion of the ‘ideal city’, which can be parsed as being a formally organised, easily legible, visually articulated system in which, for instance, public space is clearly delineated from zones of privacy, as is the system of ownership bestowing certain rights merely of occupation but even of presence.
+4. The Western idea of, and imagination for, the city is theorised in the notion of the ‘ideal city’, which can be parsed as being a formally organised, easily legible, visually articulated system in which, for instance, public space is clearly delineated from zones of privacy, as is the system of ownership bestowing certain rights not even merely of occupation, but also of presence.

 5. See for instance Spyros Papapetros, On the Animation of the Inorganic: Art, Architecture, and the Extension of Life.
 Chicago: University of Chicago Press, 2012; and Paul Dobraszczyk and Peter Sealy, Function and Fantasy: Iron Architecture in the Long Nineteenth Century.
 New York: Routledge and Taylor and Francis, 2016